sanborn/mbutil/README.md

                             Option to control JSONP callback for UTFGrid tiles.
 If grids are not used as JSONP, you can remove callbacks specifying --grid_callback=""
+      --log_level=LEVEL
+                            The minimum log level to report, either DEBUG, INFO or WARNING.

     Export an `mbtiles` file to files on the filesystem: